Samvatsara2023/pd3/m1/MacDi_O_2_E.md

 ## P 8 - E

+Then the Little Detectives climbed to the top of the bookshelf and opened a book called CORAL REEF.

+'Uhh!' said Bo.
+I hope there are horses in this book!
+I've always wanted to ride one, although Beetle is afraid they might be too big...'
+Beetle is the family's pet beetle.

 ## P 9

 'Sikke noget vrøvl' fnyste Olly og lagde armene over kors.
 'Heste lever ikke under havet, ligesom koralrev gør!
 Fisk lyser ikke op ligesom parer!
 I er begge så små og fjollede.'
 Bo og Tyga så meget triste ud.